acao/rikki.dev/pages/posts/npm-libraries-should-not-bundle-dependencies.md

 ### Is This A Major Risk?
 Is My Project that Uses X or Y or Z Library Vulnerable?

 That's up to you to determine.
 This is a known issue amongst advanced javascript and typescript users.
 This should not be bombshell news to anyone.

+In order to know for certain, you would take the alert from your security tool, and instead of just accepting the PR to fix your lockfile, you would inspect the parent dependency you rely on to ensure that

-I'm available for hire if you want to know for sure, but a dynamic security analysis tool may be able to help you, in most cases.
+I'm available for hire, or any other javascript/typescript informed security analyst may be able to help you if you want to know for sure, but some static and/or dynamic security analysis tools may be able to help you, in some cases.